FluxML/fluxml.github.io/blog/_posts/2022-09-08-Adding-Time-Series-Support-to-FastAI.jl.md

 ## Conclusion

-We saw how we can work on time-series data using FastAI.jl.
+We saw how we could work on time-series data using FastAI.jl.
+The library now supports the following features.

+- Load time series classification datasets and regression datasets from [UCR Classification](http://timeseriesclassification.com/index.php) and [Monash Regression](http://tseregression.org/) respectively.
+- Perform data transformations on the loaded data.
+- Perform classification and regression tasks using InceptionTime or stacked RNNs.

 ## Future Work